Balajanovski/comp9417-project/README.md

 Furthermore, in addition to all other output, training a single model (not parameter search) will save a corresponding pickled version of the model in `model_pickles/`.
 All models shown in tables in the report, as well as the best model for each section, will already have a pickled version in this folder. **For running these pickled models, please see the later section.**

-Example command for training a model: `python -m src.svm linear 1.0 1.0 punct_stopwords_removed_lemmatized.csv`
+Example command for training a model: `python -m src.svm multinomial linear 1.0 1.0 punct_stopwords_removed_lemmatized.csv`

 ### Naive Bayes